Wyntuition/jekyll-now/todo/03-work-project.md

     - training
     - STORY
         - WHAT ROW COUNT AUDIT? cps_; EXAMPLES of what's NOT getting migrated.
+Should be rec for EACH MESSAGE CODE (cps_initial_response table)

         - SEND TO CHRIS, MEM: we have this mapping, these 3 seem to not have all mappings
         - MESSAGE_CODE: case_status supposed to = cps_case_initial_response?
 Diff. msg codes on legacy, but no matching case_status_code/DHS_EVx_STATUS_CODE/SSA_REFERRAL_STATUS_CODE